-For example, if on the way to the church, 15 minutes before the wedding ceremony, the bride was handed the premarital agreement for the first time and was told to sign it “or the wedding was off,” than an argument could be made that the agreement was entered into under duress or coercion.
-Since the facts are rarely this clear, courts must often struggle making these determinations.
+For example, if on the way to the church, 15 minutes before the wedding ceremony, the bride was handed the premarital agreement for the first time and was told to sign it “or the wedding was off,” then an argument could be made that the agreement was entered into under duress or coercion.
+Since the facts are rarely this clear, courts must often struggle to make these determinations.

 - Such party was not afforded a reasonable opportunity to consult with independent counsel.